Last Update: 4/26/22

 Note: Real estate agents and brokers are not lawyers and are not authorized to practice law.
 They may tell you the documents you are signing are customary and no big deal, but if they offer you legal advice, you should be careful.

-3. Know the Seller: Are You Buying From A Bank, Probate Or Foreign Seller?
+3. Know the Seller: Are You Buying From A Bank, Probate, Or Foreign Seller?

 The seller is not always an individual person.
 The seller may be an Estate, where the owner of record has passed away.
 The seller may be a Trust where the Trustee will sign on behalf of the beneficial owners (the trust beneficiaries).
-Or, the seller may be a corporation, partnership, or the developer / builder who has just put up the new condominium.
+Or, the seller may be a corporation, partnership, or the developer/builder who has just put up the new condominium.

 A large number of sales in Florida consist of sellers that are not Florida residents.
-Or, they are a bank or condominium association who has taken ownership by way of foreclosure.
+Or, they are a bank or condominium association that has taken ownership by way of foreclosure.
 This could mean the seller may live in another state or in another country.

 In each of these scenarios, special requirements must be followed in order for the buyer to receive marketable title, like proper notarization of documents, corporate resolutions, trustee affidavits, and/or orders from the probate court authorizing the sale of the property.